shajra/shajra-provisioning/README.md

 -   [Nix end user guide](doc/nix-usage-flakes.md)
 -   [Introduction to the Nix programming language](doc/nix-language.md)

 This project leans heavily on an experimental Nix feature called *flakes*.
-This project is built on top of another project called [Nix-project](https://github.com/shajra/nix-project), which factors out some common code useful for Nix projects in general.
-Nix-project doesn't have a lot of code, and largely builds on top of another project called [Flake-parts](https://github.com/hercules-ci/flake-parts).
-Flake parts helps making working with flakes a little easier.
+This project is built on top of another project called [Nix-project](https://github.com/shajra/nix-project), which factors out some helpful code for Nix projects in general.
+Nix-project doesn't have a lot of code and primarily builds on top of another project called [Flake-parts](https://github.com/hercules-ci/flake-parts).
+Flake-parts helps make working with flakes a little easier.

-After learning about the Nix and basic usage, the next two guides will help get up to speed with this project:
+Once you're comfortable with Nix and basic usage, the next two guides will help get up to speed with this project:

 -   [Nix-project's development guide](https://github.com/shajra/nix-project/blob/main/doc/project-developing.md)
 -   [A walk-through of this project](doc/provisioning-walkthrough.md)

 The development guide introduces Nix flakes and Flake-parts in the context of Nix-project.
-The guide also covers some patterns of making packages common to the Nix ecosystem (`callPackage` and *overlays*).
+The guide also covers some patterns for making packages typical in the Nix ecosystem (`callPackage` and *overlays*).

-Finally, the walk-through explains how all of these projects and patterns come together in this project provision my personal machines.
+Finally, the walk-through explains how all of these projects and patterns come together in this project to provision my machines.

 # Similar projects<a id="sec-5"></a>